Picard groups of moduli spaces of curves with symmetry: The higher genus case

 \subsection{Nilpotent symmetries}

 So far, we have only discussed the symmetric mapping class groups $\text{Mod}_H(S_g)$ with $H$ abelian.
 However, there is nothing in our general setup that prevents us from studying the behavior of these groups, or the corresponding moduli spaces of symmetric curves, when $H$ is nonabelian.

+In this section, we will show that, under certain numerical restrictions, $\cM_g^H$ has finitely generated Picard group provided $H$ is nilpotent and the action of $H$ on $S_g$ is free.
+Our proof makes use of recent work of Ershov--He \cite{ershovhe}.

-In light of Theorem \ref{maintheorem1}, the following is a natural question.
+Beyond the cases where $H$ is nilpotent, we do not know of any other types of nonabelian groups for which the Picard group of $\cM_g^H$ is finitely generated.
+The following is a natural question.

-\begin{question} For which nonabelian groups $H < \text{Mod}(S_g)$ do the moduli spaces $\cM_g^H$ have finitely generated Picard groups? \end{question} We do not currently know of any nonabelian subgroup $H$ for which $\cM_g^H$ has finitely generated Picard group.
-By Theorem \ref{hainpic0theorem}, finite generation of $\cM_g^H$ would follow from the vanishing of $H_1(\text{Mod}_H(S_g),\QQ)$.
+\begin{question} For which nonabelian groups $H < \text{Mod}(S_g)$ do the moduli spaces $\cM_g^H$ have finitely generated Picard groups? \end{question} By Theorem \ref{hainpic0theorem}, finite generation of $\cM_g^H$ would follow from the vanishing of $H_1(\text{Mod}_H(S_g),\QQ)$.
 Assume that $H$ acts freely on $S_g$ and that the quotient surface $S_h = S_g/H$ has genus at least 3.
 Since $\text{Mod}_H(S_g)/H$ is isomorphic to a finite-index subgroup of $\text{Mod}(S_h)$ the following conjecture of Ivanov is quite relevant.

 \begin{conjecture}[Ivanov \cite{ivanov}] For $g\geq 3$ and any finite-index subgroup $\Gamma < \text{Mod}(S_g)$, we have $H_1(\Gamma,\QQ) = 0$. \end{conjecture}